dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 navigate | $navigate(url) | points the browser to the URL navigate | $navigate( {id, options} ) | scrolls the page to the [DOM element with the id](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) clearCache | $clearCache() | clears the HTTP cache - can be used in conjunction with expressions that trigger side effects on the backend progress | $progress({message?, linear?, value?, variant?}) | Shows progress message during long running operations.
 If the variant is set to determinate, the progress shows the value between 0 and 100.
-If linear is true, the progress is shown using a linear bar. sleep | $sleep(millisecs) | Sleep for x milliseconds speak | $speak(message, language?) | Text to speech stopSpeech | $stopSpeech() | Stop any text to speech that is still in progress
+If linear is true, the progress is shown using a linear bar.
+If progress is called without parameter, the progress display disappears. sleep | $sleep(millisecs) | Sleep for x milliseconds speak | $speak(message, language?) | Text to speech stopSpeech | $stopSpeech() | Stop any text to speech that is still in progress